TheAssassin/mediaplayer-setup/Amlogic-based/X96 mini/README.md

 the FIP components (DDR setup, Power Pins & PWM, DVFS table), and usually these boxes has custom setups that could diverge from the reference designs.

-What is especially confusing is that the Amlogic P281 Reference Design is explicitly listed on http://linux-meson.com/doku.php?id=hardware under "Supported Hardware", so I would have expected it to be supported.
+What is especially confusing is that the Amlogic P281 Reference Design is explicitly listed on http://linux-meson.com/doku.php?id=hardware under "Supported Hardware", so it seems reasonable to assume it to be supported.

 But: